 The "Return of Title IV Financial Aid" requirement is based on the amount of federal financial aid received, the University charges incurred and the date of withdrawal.
 If a student received more assistance than earned, the excess funds must be returned.
 The amount of assistance earned is determined on a pro rata basis.
-That is, if a student completed 30% of the semester, then the student has earned 30% of the financial aid he was originally scheduled to receive.
+That is, if a student completed 30% of the semester, then the student has earned 30% of the financial aid received, and/or still eligible to receive, for the semester.
 Once a student has completed more than 60% of the semester all of the assistance is considered "earned."

 - Unsubsidized Federal Stafford Loan